Fleur Adcock: Shift to full-time writing, 1974–1990

-Later career and honours: 1990 onwards

-Adcock's collections to date were collated into Poems: 1960–2000, published in 2000.
-She did not write poetry for a decade afterwards, saying that she had lost interest and was working instead on her family history.
-She returned with Dragon Talk in 2010, and subsequently published four additional collections.
+Later career, 1990–2024

+In the 1990s Adcock published two further collections with Oxford University Press: Time-Zones (1991) and Looking Back (1997).
+Reviewing Time-Zones for the New Zealand Review of Books, Janet Wilson noted the work "travels back and forth between the present and the past, England and New Zealand", and explores the death of Adcock's father in 1987.
+She described the work as a "sparkling volume" that "leaves one with the impression of witnessing a joyful union of fluency and elegance, inspiration and talent".

+Adcock continued her editorial and translation work, co‑editing The Oxford Book of Creatures (1995) with Jacqueline Simms and translating Romanian poet Daniela Crasnaru (Letters from Darkness, 1992) and 12th-century poet Hugh Primas (Hugh Primas and the Archpoet, 1994).

-In 2006, Adcock won one of Britain's top poetry awards, the Queen's Gold Medal for Poetry, for her collected works, Poems 1960–2000.
+Adcock's collections to date were collated into Poems: 1960–2000, published by Bloodaxe Books in 2000.
+In 2006 she was awarded one of Britain's top poetry awards, the Queen's Gold Medal for Poetry, for this collection.
 She was only the seventh female poet to receive the award in its 73 years.
+The New Zealand prime minister Helen Clark congratulated her on receiving the award, noting that it put Adcock "in the company of the world's greatest English-language poets".

+Adcock did not write poetry for a decade after Poems: 1960–2000, saying that she had lost interest and was working instead on her family history.
+She returned with the publication of Dragon Talk in 2010, and subsequently published four additional collections.
+Fiona Sampson, reviewing Glass Wings (2013) for The Guardian, noted that Adcock's informal and immediate style of writing "has not dated in the half-century since her debut".

 Style and themes

 Adcock's poetry is typically concerned with themes of place, human relationships and everyday activities, but frequently with a dark twist given to the mundane events she writes about.
-Formerly, her early work was influenced by her training as a classicist but her later work is looser in structure and more concerned with the world of the unconscious mind.
+Her early work was influenced by her training as a classicist but her later work is looser in structure and more concerned with the world of the unconscious mind.
 The Oxford Companion to New Zealand Literature (2006) notes that her poems are often written from the perspective of an outsider or express a divided sense of identity inherited from her own emigrant experience and separation from New Zealand family.